LearningMike/musings/README.md

 # The Illusion of Consciousness
 I was reading one of those upload-your-consiousness-to-a-computer tropes and thought what if we're not minds/souls controlling our bodies as sci-fi and religions believe.
 Our bodies make us who we are, a bunch of chemicals with delusions of existence beyond those said chemicals.

+# Value in Virtual
+I imagine the first cave painters were ridiculed as they made fake animals instead of hunting the real thing.
+The mistake is assuming the virtual is here to replace the real, of course we're not going to eat the rock paintings of animals.
+But these paintings where the begining of communication beyond time and space, they must have evolved into hieroglyphs and then writing.
+Now remember Socrates and Plato argued that writing destroys memory and weakens the mind.
+Yet centuries later, i argue newton and einstein have contributed even more than they have using that platform.
+This simple idea of fake/made-up representations of real things; storing information in symbols, lead to video and computing.
+I don't have to tell you how important  the internet itself, youtube/wikipedia (and regional variants) are to humanity.
+How dare you ridicule the virtual when it is the foundation our civilization is built on.